Note: we have a VPN client app for Ubuntu/Debian/Mint distros, please check the KB article.

 Open your browser and download our ca.crt and the tls-preshared-256.key from the repository (important: download the CA certificate file with Right click > Save as in Firefox; left click would auto-import the CA into the certificates store instead of downloading it)

-> Add a new connection and select OpenVPN
+Open the Network Settings > Add a new connection and select OpenVPN

 In the settings window, you have to enter the following: